sebproell/4C/doc/documentation/installation.rst

     After the first build, it is rarely necessary to reconfigure |FOURC| &mdash; only the build-command is required.
     `cmake` is invoked *automatically* during the build process if something changed within `CMakeLists.txt`.
-    Make sure to have Ninja installed on your system.

-To verify that the build was successful, it is highly recommended to run the test suite, at least the small version of it.
+To verify that the build was successful, it is highly recommended to run the test suite, at least the minimal version of it.
 You will find the information about it in the :ref:`testing <4Ctesting>` section below.

 .. _set-up-your-ide: